tomcz/openldap_exporter/README.md

     	Path to CA certificate for LDAPS (optional) -promAddr string
-    	Bind address for prometheus HTTP metrics server (default ":9330") -version
+    	Bind address for prometheus HTTP metrics server (default ":9330") -promCrt string
+        Path to PEM Certificate (chain) file to run metrics server in https mode (optional, required if CrtKey is used)
+  -promCrtKey string
+        Path to PEM Certificate Key file to run metrics server in https mode (optional, required if Crt is used)
+  -version
     	Show version and exit
 ```